Math for Journalists: Help with Numbers

 What Will I Learn:

-- Work with fractions
+- How to work with fractions

-- Perform arithmetic more accurately and efficiently
+- How to perform arithmetic more accurately and efficiently

 Who should take this course: